Fath-Ali Shah Qajar

 Fath-Ali Shah Qajar (فتحعلىشاه قاجار; 5 August 1772 – 24 October 1834) was the second Shah of Qajar Iran.
 He reigned from 17 June 1797 until his death on 24 October 1834.
-His reign saw the irrevocable ceding of Iran's northern territories in the Caucasus, comprising what is nowadays Georgia, Dagestan, Azerbaijan, and Armenia, to the Russian Empire following the Russo-Persian Wars of 1804–1813 and 1826–1828 and the resulting treaties of Gulistan and Turkmenchay.
+His reign saw the irrevocable ceding of Iran's northern territories in the Caucasus, comprising what is nowadays Georgia, Derbent, Azerbaijan, and Armenia, to the Russian Empire following the Russo-Persian Wars of 1804–1813 and 1826–1828 and the resulting treaties of Gulistan and Turkmenchay.
 These two treaties are closely tied to Fath-Ali Shah's legacy amongst Iranians, who often view him as a weak ruler.

-Fath-Ali Shah successfully reconstituted his realm from a mostly Turkic tribal khanship into a centralized and stable monarchy based on the old imperial design.
-At the end of his reign, his difficult economic problems and military and technological liabilities took Iran to the verge of governmental disintegration, which was quickened by a consequent struggle for the throne after his death.
+Fath-Ali Shah successfully restructured a mostly Turkic tribal khanship into a centralized and stable monarchy based on the old imperial design.
+This brought to Iran a relatively calm and prosperous period, secured a mutually beneficial relationship between state and religion, established foundational principles of state administration, and supported cultural and artistic revival, which remained a distinctive feature of the Qajar dynasty.
+At the end of his reign, his mounting economic problems and declining military power took Iran to the verge of ruin.
+The situation was further complicated by the subsequent struggle for the throne that ensued after his death.

-Under Fath-Ali Shah, many visual portrayals of himself and his court were created in an effort to commend the crown.
-The notable ones include rock reliefs next to the ones erected under the pre-Islamic Sasanian Empire (224–651) in Ray, Fars and Kermanshah.
-This was done so that he could represent himself as heir to the ancient Persian empire to his countryfolk and the generations that followed.
+Fath-Ali Shah had many portraits of himself and his court created, with the intention to aggrandize his rule.
+These included most notably the rock reliefs which were created next to those left by the pre-Islamic Sasanian Empire (224–651) in Ray, Fars and Kermanshah.
+This was done in an effort to portray himself as heir to the ancient Persian empire, not just to his fellow countrymen but to all of posterity.
+An inscription is located in Cheshmeh-Ali in Rey, near Tehran.